 - Government and military (Terror threat analysis through IoT device pattern analysis and beacons, Swarm sensors through drones, Sensor bombs deployed on the battlefield to form sensor networks to monitor threats, Government asset tracking systems, Real-time military personal tracking and location services, Synthetic sensors to monitor hostile environments, Water level monitoring to measure dam and flood containment)

-How Altiostar virtualized RAN (vRAN) help deployment of IoT:
+Altiostar Open virtualized RAN (Open vRAN) helps deployment of IoT

-The volume and variety of mobile traffic continues to grow at incredible rates, driven primarily by smartphone, video consumption, and new types of connected devices (IoT).
-At the same time, CSPs (communication service provider) are under pressure to add and retain customers, offer differentiated services, and maintain superior quality of experience (QoE) in a fiercely competitive mobile services market where average revenue per user (ARPU) is in decline.
-CSPs not only need to invest in the network to meet rising capacity demands but they also need to find operational cost savings and develop new sources of revenue to preserve profit margins.
+The volume and variety of mobile traffic continues to grow at incredible rates, driven primarily by smartphones, video consumption, and new types of connected devices (IoT).
+At the same time, communication service providers (CSPs) are under pressure to add and retain customers, offer differentiated services, and maintain superior quality of experience (QoE) in a fiercely competitive mobile services market where average revenue per user (ARPU) is in decline.
+CSPs not only need to invest in the network to meet rising capacity demands, but they also need to find operational cost savings and develop new sources of revenue to preserve profit margins.

-As communications service providers (CSPs) are under pressure to keep up with capacity demands and launch differentiated offerings in a highly competitive mobile services market, scalable solution provided by vRAN is the only alternative to traditional distributed RAN. vRAN leverages standard server hardware that cost-effectively scales up or down processing, memory, and I/O resources with demand and infuses the RAN with capacity for application intelligence to significantly improve service quality and reliability.
+As CSPs are under pressure to keep up with capacity demands and launch differentiated offerings in a highly competitive mobile services market, scalable solutions provided by open vRAN is the only alternative to traditional distributed RAN.
+Open vRAN leverages standard server hardware that cost-effectively scales up or down processing, memory, and I/O resources with demand and infuses the RAN with capacity for application intelligence to significantly improve service quality and reliability.

-Altiostar Open vRAN solution is a pioneering software-intensive LTE eNB and 5G gNBwhich improves performance, reduces costs, and simplifies infrastructure expansion while improving the customer experience.
+Altiostar Open vRAN solution is a pioneering software-defined LTE eNB and 5G gNB which improves performance, reduces costs, and simplifies infrastructure expansion while improving the customer experience.